Arizona county quick to bat down election misinformation – KION546

 “Quite frankly, it is offensive for Kari Lake to say that these people behind me are slow-rolling this, when they’re working 14 to 18 hours” every day, said Bill Gates, the Republican chairman of the Maricopa County board of supervisors.

-Gates and other election officials in Arizona’s most populous county have been aggressively batting down rumors and slanted and false claims as vote counting comes under intense scrutiny in the battleground state.
+Gates and other Maricopa County election officials have aggressively batted down rumors and slanted and false claims as vote counting has come under intense scrutiny in the battleground state.
 The accusations have come in all types and at all hours from former President Donald Trump and his supporters, Republican candidates and voters.

 “Sadly, there continues to be a lot of misinformation from all different sources that are out on social media right now,” Gates said.
 “So that’s why we have to continue to do this.”